mastodon/blog/content/posts/2025-07-01_mastodon_4_4_for_devs/index.md

 We’re working on providing more useful services to the Fediverse as a whole, beyond just Mastodon.
 You can read the [Fediverse Auxiliary Service Provider specification](https://github.com/mastodon/fediverse_auxiliary_service_provider_specifications) on GitHub.
 We’re excited about the idea of shared, decentralised services that expand the scope of individual servers, help to balance the load between groups of instances, and provide augmented capabilities across diverse platforms.
 For example, there could be FASP implementations that provide link preview generation, anti-spam services, or improved search and discovery.
 None of these are limited to supporting Mastodon, so they offer some interesting possibilities for greater collaboration between different Fediverse software implementations.
 Curious to learn more?
 Take a look at [this session from FOSDEM 2025](https://video.fosdem.org/2025/ud2208/fosdem-2025-4531-fediscovery-improving-search-and-discovery-on-the-fediverse.av1.webm).

 In version 4.4, we’ve enabled initial support for FASPs in Mastodon, via the `fasp` feature flag.
 This is mostly of interest to developers who would like to implement their own FASP.
-In this initial step, it also includes the capability to share data with a discovery provider (see [https://www.fediscovery.org](https://www.fediscovery.org/)).
+In this initial step, it also includes the capability to share data with a discovery provider and use discovery providers to discover accounts through search and follow recommendations(see [https://www.fediscovery.org](https://www.fediscovery.org/)).
 Let us know if you’re interested in trying out our existing discovery provider, or if you plan to work on additional FASP ideas.

 ### Contributing features to Mastodon